CiscoDevNet/terraform-provider-mso/website/docs/d/tenant_policies_dhcp_relay_policy.html.markdown

 # mso_tenant_policies_dhcp_relay_policy #

 Data source for DHCP Relay Policy.
+This date source is only supported on ND v3.1 (NDO v4.3) and later.

 ## GUI Information ##